Corneal Dystrophy Diagnosis and Treatment

-If your ophthalmologist thinks you might have a corneal dystrophy, he or she will ask about your family history of eye disease and examine your eye.
+If your ophthalmologist thinks you have a corneal dystrophy, they will examine your eye.
+They will also ask about your family history of eye disease.

 Your ophthalmologist will use a slit lamp microscope to shine a thin, bright sheet of light into your eye.
-This allows your ophthalmologist. to examine the front portion of your eye thoroughly.
+This helps the doctor examine the front part of your eye thoroughly.